fniessink/next-action/README.md

 To make this the configuration that *Next-action* reads by default, redirect the output to `~/.next-action.cfg` like this: `next-action --write-config-file > ~/.next-action.cfg`.

-If you want to use a configuration file that is not in the default location (`~/.next-action.cfg`), you'll need to explicitly tell *Next-action* its location:
+If you want to use a configuration file that is not in the default location (`~/.next-action.cfg`), you'll need to explicitly specify its location:

 ```console
 $ next-action --config-file docs/.next-action.cfg
 (A) Call mom @phone
 ```

+To skip reading the default configuration file, and also not read an alternative configuration file, use the `--config-file` option without arguments.

 The configuration file format is [YAML](http://yaml.org).
 The options currently supported are which todo.txt files must be read, how many next actions should be shown, and the styling.